mushishi78/romsey-chamber/_events/2017-09-17-security-talk-for-businesses.md

 After the talks and any questions we can lead into a networking session as it is an ideal opportunity to mingle.

-To reserve your tickets please click copy the following link:[Eventbrite Ticket Reservation](https://www.eventbrite.co.uk/e/romsey-chamber-of-commerce-romsey-town-hall-security-talk-wednesday-13th-september-2017-tickets-34744206858 "Eventbrite Ticket Reservation")
+To reserve your tickets please click copy the following link: [Eventbrite Ticket Reservation](https://www.eventbrite.co.uk/e/romsey-chamber-of-commerce-romsey-town-hall-security-talk-wednesday-13th-september-2017-tickets-34744206858 "Eventbrite Ticket Reservation")

 We look forward to seeing you there!